 $$y_i = \beta_0 + \beta_1 DT_i + \beta_2 ET_i + \varepsilon_i \tag{3}$$ where y_i is the expected return of the investment options chosen by individual i in round 1, DT_i is an indicator variable that equals one for all investment decisions made under the debt treatment, and ET_i is the equivalent indicator variable for the equity treatments.
 Standard errors are clustered at the individual level. β_0 represents the average expected return of investments chosen by individuals in the control group, whilst β_1 and β_2 represent the additional risk taken by debt-financed and equity-financed individuals relative to the control group, respectively.
-The main hypothesis I test is $H_0 : \beta_1 = \beta_2$.
+The main hypothesis I test is $H_0: \beta_1 = \beta_2$.
 Table 2 presents the main result of the experiment.
-Equity-financed microenterprise owners chose investment options with an expected return of 185, compared to an expected return of 173 under the debt contract.
-This represents an effect size of 0.40 standard deviations of the control group's distribution of investment choices, where the average expected return was 109, and is statistically significant at the 1% level.
+Equity-financed microenterprise owners chose investment options with an expected return of 182, compared to an expected return of 172 under the debt contract.
+This represents an effect size of 0.34 standard deviations of the control group's distribution of investment choices, where the average expected return was 109, and is statistically significant at the 1% level.
 In Section 4.4, I present evidence that this overall result is robust to a number of alternative specifications, including using the outcomes of second-round decisions.
-Further, in Tables 3 - 9, where heterogeneous treatment analysis using a set of pre-specified variables is presented, the average expected return under equity is greater than under debt in every sub-group.31 Heterogeneity analysis is conducted by estimating equation 3 separately for each quantile of the particular heterogeneity variable, as well as estimating the combined specification:
+Heterogeneity analysis is conducted by estimating equation 3 separately for each quantile of the particular heterogeneity variable, as well as estimating the combined specification: